harshitha701926/snapchat/README.md

 # snapchat
-snapchat is a social media app it is used to click pictures
+snapchat is a social media app it is used to click pictures and texting